kevb/tdd-homework/README.md

     - Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
     - Remember to refactor after each passing test

-3. Improve the `addString` method to take an unknown number of numbers in the string separated by commas, e.g. `addString("1,2,3,4,5")` returns 15
+3. Improve the `addString` method to take an unknown number of numbers in the string separated by commas, e.g. `addString("1,2,3,4,5")` returns 15.

+4. Allow the `addString` method to handle new lines between numbers (instead of commas).
+So "1,2,3" and "1\n2,3" are both OK.

-4. If a number is negative, throw an exception "negatives not allowed".
+5. If a number is negative, throw an exception "negatives not allowed".